vdurmont/emoji-java/README.md

 // "An 😀awesome 😃string with a few emojis!"
 ```

+#### Extract Emojis from a string

+You can search a string of mixed emoji/non-emoji characters and have all of the emoji characters returned as a Collection.

+* `EmojiParser#extractEmojis(String)`: returns all emojis as a Collection.
+This will include duplicates if emojis are present more than once.

 ## Credits

 **emoji-java** originally used the data provided by the [github/gemoji project](https://github.com/github/gemoji).
 It is still based on it but has evolved since.